Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 **Some preliminary informations:** from a Game Boy point of view, CPU sees only 8 KB at address range 0xA000–0xBFFF, so the CPU switches between 16 banks to access all 128 KB.
 Writing a value of 0x0 to 0xF to address 0x4000 selects a bank number for access.
 Writing a value of 0x10 to this address selects the Camera I/O registers instead (source Jeff Frohwein).
 Further informations about camera I/O registers and how to apply them were proposed by [Antonio Niño Díaz](https://github.com/AntonioND/gbcam-rev-engineer/blob/master/doc/gb_camera_doc_v1_1_1.pdf).

-So basically except bank 0 which contains system-wide / global data, all 15 remaining banks can handle 2 images per bank + their metadata.

 - **0x00000-0x00FFF: the last image seen by the sensor (128x128 pixels, 256 tiles), or camera exchange buffer.
 The camera keeps range 0x0100-0x0EFF when save is activated (112x128 pixels).
 The effective visual resolution is only 128x123 as indicated in the datasheet of the M64282FP sensor.
 The 5 "missing lines" at the bottom of each image always return the saturation voltage (which purpose, if any, is currently undocumented);**
 - **0x01000-0x010D8: Animation settings, Trippy H and minigames save area, see details:**
     - *0x01000-0x0102E: animation slots 1-47 (index 0-29.
 MSB=1 for album B);*